 Over 50% of adults have some fear about coming to the dentist.
 Our goal is to make the experience as comfortable as possible.
-Besides our friendly and understanding doctors/staff, here are just a few options we offer to help your appointment as pain-free as possible!
+Besides our friendly and understanding dentists and staff, here are just a few options we offer to help your appointment as pain-free as possible!

-- Nitrous Oxide Sedation (aka “laughing gas”) is a very effective way for Dr. Brown to help you stay relaxed and comfortable during a dental procedure.
+- Nitrous Oxide Sedation (aka “laughing gas”) is a very effective way for our dentists to help you stay relaxed and comfortable during a dental procedure.
 It is a very light form of sedation, which works fast and wears off quickly.
 It is administered through a small face mask or small tube that releases the gas into your nostrils to keep you calm/

 - Numbing Gel is used before all oral injections are given.
 This eases the pain and makes the numbing process as comfortable as possible.

 - Intravenous Sedation puts you in a deep state of relaxation almost immediately.
 You can complete your dental treatment while you sleep and you will not remember anything once you wake up from the sedative.
 Read more on Sedation.